irmen/prog8/docs/source/libraries.rst

 - drawing text inside the bitmap
 - in monochrome mode, it's possible to use a stippled drawing pattern to simulate a shade of gray.

+Read the `source code <https://github.com/irmen/prog8/tree/master/compiler/res/prog8lib/cx16/gfx2.p8>`_ to see what's in there.

 palette  (cx16 only)
 --------------------